lcbm/cs-data-ingestion/README.md

 ### Requirements

-Considering that the stack is organized as a [Docker swarm](https://docs.docker.com/engine/swarm/key-concepts/) stack in compose-like files (located in the `cs-data-ingestion/docker` directory), the following dependencies must be installed:
+Considering that the stack is organized as a [Docker swarm](https://docs.docker.com/engine/swarm/key-concepts/) stack, the following dependencies must be installed:

 - [Docker](https://docs.docker.com/get-docker/)